Liquipedia/Lua-Modules/.github/PULL_REQUEST_TEMPLATE.md

 <!--
  Explain the **motivation** for making this change.
 What problems are you solving with this pull request?
 How are you improving the current situation?

+ Please also consider the diff size.
+If you have changed more than 100 lines, chances are your pull request will be almost impossible to review.
+Are there any ways to split up your pull request further?
+Does the collection of changes semantically make sense?
 -->

 ## How did you test this change?